 There are a number of roles available across our busy Dharma centre and you can expect to work within many areas of the centre including the Big Love Cafe, the garden and housekeeping.
 These roles would volunteers who are looking to work in a Buddhist environment and explore how offering service to others is a way of expanding our hearts and minds.

-You will work five shifts per week with each shift being approximately five hours.
+You will work five shifts per week with each shift being approximately six hours.
 In return you will be provided with rain forest accommodation and meals.
 You will also be able to attend teachings, meditation and yoga sessions where these fit around your work commitments.

 What are the Benefits?

 Chenrezig Institute depends on committed and enthusiastic volunteers to achieve its mission.

 - Being a Live In Volunteer at Chenrezig Institute gives you the opportunity to further your own practice through serving others, meditation, attending teachings and living within a practicing and supportive community.